amd/HPCTrainingExamples/OmniperfExamples/4-StridedAccess/README.md

 Looking at this data, we see:
 - L1 Cache Hit (`16.1.3`) is 0%, so the kernel's memory requests are never found in the L1.
 - L2 Cache Hit (`17.1.1`) is 93.46%, so most requests are found in the L2, with about 7% needing to go out to HBM.
-- We are generating a lot of requests to the L2, so restructuring our data accesses should provide better performance
+- We are never finding data in the L1 and generating a lot of requests to the L2, so restructuring our data accesses should provide better performance

-This is a fairly extreme example, but it is very likely that restructuring our data accesses will provide better performance, given these L1 stats.

-Since our implementation of yAx simply uses 1 for all values in y, A, and x, we do not have to change how we fill our data.
+Since our implementation of yAx simply uses 1 for all values in y, A, and x, we do not have to change how we populate our data.
 Since A is implemented as a flat array, we don't need to change our allocation either.
 >In real-world use-cases, these considerations add non-trivial development overhead, so data access patterns may be non-trivial to change.